-Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS.
+Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS Ohio to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 All benefit recipients, for the most recent year, pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For fiscal year 2016, STRS did not allocate any employer contributions to post-employment health care.
-The School District's contributions for health care for the fiscal years ended June 30, 2016, 2015, and 2014 were \$0, \$0, and \$61,225, respectively.
-The full amount has been contributed for fiscal years 2016, 2015 and 2014.
+For fiscal years 2017, 2016 and 2015, STRS did not allocate any employer contributions to post-employment health care; therefore, the School District did not contribute to health care in the last three fiscal years.